I have never done this before, how does this work?

 Like all adventure activities, whitewater rafting has inherent risk.
-Please keep in mind that French Broad Rafting Expeditions has a very experienced and professional staff.
+Please keep in mind that French Broad Adventures has a very experienced and professional staff.
 We will educate you on rafting procedures prior to your trip, and our guides will always have your safety in mind.
-However, French Broad Rafting does not assume liability for personal injuries.
+However, French Broad Adventures does not assume liability for personal injuries.
 You will be asked to read and sign a waiver agreement prior to your trip.
 For everyone’s safety, we do not allow anyone under the influence of drugs or alcohol to go on any of our trips.
 No refunds will be made.

 Is tipping my guide/driver appropriate?

 Your River Guides are providing a professional service to you, your family, or your group.
 Guides depend on tips as part of their salary.
 A good rule of thumb is to tip your Guide as you would a server in a restaurant, 15-20% of the trip (of course, any tipping is always at your own discretion).
 Gratuity is deeply appreciated.

 Why would my trip distance be changed due to water levels?